der-Pinguin-M/baby_rev/README.md

 .text:0000000000001514                 jnz     short loc_14C3
     ; [...] the end of the code will be tackled in the next and final part :) :)
 ```

+First of all, we can see that input[var_4] (with var_4 initialized at 0 in the first remember) is compared with 0.
+It's our input.
+This looks like a while which loops on every characters of our input until we reach the '\0' ending char.

+Until then , we iterate on loc_14C3.
+In loc_14C3, we can see first that we store the in the char var_5 the value input[var_4]
+Then, something interesting happens, we load it in rax and do a test al, al and then look at the SF flag.
+The sign flag is set to the value of the MSB in al. What makes it interesting is that in this context, where we manipulate ascii characters, we have every reason to think we are dealing with unsigned char.
+So the best translation for this part in c code wouldn't be a if with a comparison to 0 but rather 127 as for me (to me it makes more sense this way).